 VEECK | Mike Veeck

-Veeck’s beliefs also continue to blaze new trails every baseball season.
-After all, who else would hire a dog or pig to deliver baseballs to the umpire, a Roman Catholic nun to give massages, mimes to perform instant replays or lock fans out of the stadium to set an all-time attendance record for fewest people at a game.
+Mike Veeck is a nationally renowned speaker, entrepreneur, college professor, marketing, promotions and advertising expert as well as an owner of several successful minor league baseball teams.
+His name is synonymous with fun and creativity and he continues to blaze new trails each year.
+Who else would train a pig to deliver baseballs to the umpire, hire mimes to perform instant replays or lock fans out of the stadium to set an all-time attendance record for fewest people at a game?

-Veeck and his wife Libby, reside in Mt Pleasant, S.C.
-He is the father of two children, William “Night Train” and Rebecca.
+Mike and his wife, Libby, reside in Mt.
+Pleasant, South Carolina.
+He is the father or two children, William “Night Train” and Rebecca.

 SPEECH TITLES AND DESCRIPTIONS